virt-manager/virt-manager/man/virt-install.rst

     can be listed, created, deleted using the ``virsh`` command line tool.
 In an unmodified install of ``libvirt`` there is usually a virtual network with a name of ``default``.
-Use a virtual network if the host has dynamic networking (eg NetworkManager), or using wireless.
+Use a virtual network if the host has dynamic networking (e.g. NetworkManager), or using wireless.
 The guest will be NATed to the LAN by whichever connection is active.

 ``type=direct,source=IFACE[,source.mode=MODE]``